Measurements of differential cross sections of Higgs boson production through gluon fusion in the $H\to WW^{\ast}\to e\nu\mu\nu$ final state at $\sqrt{s} = 13$ TeV with the ATLAS detector: Unfolding

 with $x$ being the quantity for which the curvature should be regularized.
 For this analysis, the measured particle-level signal strength, $ x_i = s_i^{t}/s_i^{t,\textrm{exp}}$, is chosen as the regularized quantity (see also, e.g., Ref.~\cite{HIGG-2018-29}).
 This type of regularization is chosen for all single-differential distributions in this analysis.
 For the double-differential cross-section measurements, independent values of $\tau$ are chosen for each of the two jet multiplicity bins.
 No regularization across jet bins is performed, as two bins are not enough to define a curvature.

 The choice of a value for the regularization parameter $\tau$ is a trade-off between minimizing statistical fluctuations on the one hand, and the potential bias induced by adding an artificial constraint to the measurement on the other.
 This compromise is reached by first constructing distributions with the number of signal plus background events in each particle-level bin, fluctuated randomly by its respective Poisson uncertainty.
 The \enquote{toy} distributions are then unfolded using the original response matrix in order to obtain the unfolded particle-level distribution.
 A bias is then calculated by subtracting the original particle-level events from the unfolded particle-level events for 1000 toy simulations for each value of the regularization parameter $\tau$.
 The average of the bias for all these toy simulations is compared with the statistical uncertainty for each value of $\tau$ for each SR bin, and a value for $\tau$ is chosen so as to attain the lowest bias relative to uncertainty for most of the bins.
 Values of $\tau$ near 1 were investigated since previous studies using this technique showed this range to be optimal.
 The final $\tau$ values range from 0.25 to 1.5.
+For the example of the $\ptH$ variable, a $\tau$ value of 0.25 was chosen, and corresponds to values of the maximum bias divided by the uncertainty of 0.06, 0.01, 0.01, and 0.02 for the lowest to highest bins, respectively.

 A second unfolding procedure was performed as a cross-check and yielded similar results.
 This procedure extracts the reconstructed differential cross sections from the same statistical model, but then performs an iterative Bayesian unfolding (IBU), which uses the number of iterations as the regularization parameter.
 Further details of this method and the results obtained using it are provided in the Appendix.